Steve Hartman

 Stephen Robert Hartman (born April 14, 1963) is an American broadcast journalist.
 Hartman earned a degree in broadcast journalism at Bowling Green State University, graduating in 1985.
-Hartman lives with his wife, Andrea, and their three children in Catskill, New York.
-One of his children has autism.
-Hartman is an Eagle Scout.
+He is best known for his coverage of human interest stories with CBS Evening News, including Everybody Has A Story and On the Road.

 Career

 From 1984–87, he served as an intern and general assignment reporter for WTOL in Toledo, Ohio.
 From 1987 to 1991, he was a feature reporter for KSTP in Minneapolis and held the same post at WABC-TV in New York City from 1991–94.
 From 1994 to 1998, he served as a feature reporter for KCBS-TV in Los Angeles, and hosted a segment called "The Stevening News".
 Hartman was also a correspondent for two CBS News magazines, Coast to Coast (1996–97) and Public Eye with Bryant Gumbel (1997–98).
 In 1998, Hartman became a full-time CBS News correspondent; he served as 60 Minutes II essayist from 2002 until the show was canceled in September 2005.

+In 2025, Hartman was the subject of All the Empty Rooms directed by Joshua Seftel for Netflix, following Hartman and photographer Lou Bopp as they embarked across the United States memorializing the childhood bedrooms of those lost to school shootings.